-The best Turkish wine is underrated and more producers are looking abroad due to strict alcohol laws...
+The best Turkish wine is underrated, and more producers are looking abroad due to strict alcohol laws...

 Turkey has an ancient winemaking history stretching back millennia, well before the classic civilisations of Greece and Rome helped to cement the popularity of wine as a cultural cornerstone.

-But this has been overlooked for a very long time, and it is only recently that Turkey’s wine industry has grown sufficiently to become recognised internationally.
+But it’s only recently that Turkey’s wine industry has grown sufficiently to become recognised internationally.

 Varieties such as Kalecik Karası and Narince, occasionally blended with international varieties, appear on many labels and really showcase the diversity on offer.